Overview of this Section

 3. The block’s area is 808 square metres (990 sq yd).
 The internal area of the building is 225 sq m (270 sq yd) with lower floor 130 sq m (155 sq yd) and upper floor 95 sq m (115 sq yd).
 Additionally, its four outdoor recreation areas cover approximately 73 sq m (87 sq yd).

-4. Visitors who enter the house are almost always very impressed.
-However, for those who might have made the effort to view the house from the street because it was described in glowing terms, it must disappointingly not live up to their expectations.
+4. Visitors who can tour the house's interior are almost always very impressed.
+However, for many who might have made the effort to view the house from the street it would probably not live up to their expectations.
 One aim in creating this website is to overcome this shortcoming.
-Efforts are now being made to allow easy access to the site from mobile phones via nearby placed QR codes.
+Also, Willoughby City Council has cooperated in facilitating access to the site through mobile phones by placing QR codes in front of the house and in the section of the Tower Reserve which overlooks it.

 5. Austral Eden Patrick Bingham-Hall 1999. p140